w3c/aria/README.md

 * Editor / author credits
 * [Participant credits](common/acknowledgements.html)
 * Documents are [valid HTML 5](http://validator.w3.org/)
+* Documents use the [HTML Polyglot](https://www.w3.org/TR/html-polyglot/) syntax to allow XML-based tools to process them and help catch errors caused by markup ambiguities.
 * Dcouments do not have [broken links or unnecessary redirects](http://validator.w3.org/checklink)
 * Spelling / typos
 * Consistent use of approved spellings when multiple are possible

 ### Semi-Automated Sanity Checking

-There is some automated sanity checking available, currently run by XSLT.
-Documentation on how to run to follow.
-The sanity check report helps determine the following potential issues:
+There was some automated sanity checking available, previously run by XSLT.
+This feature may be restored.
+The sanity check report helped determine the following potential issues:

 * When inheritance of roles change, the states they support may change.
 The tools will indicate when there is a change of supported states by comparison to an earlier version of the spec.
 It is a manual decision whether the changes are desired or if the set of supported states needs to be updated.
 * Ensure that supported state not defined if the state is also inherited